hetalang/heta-specifications/syntax.md

 ## Action statement

 1. The action statements are divided by semicolons.
-The line breakes between and inside statements do not matter but can be used for code decoration.
+The line breaks between and inside statements do not matter but can be used for code decoration.

     ```heta
     <statement one>; <statement two>;